intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 * To ensure that information is distributed intentionally, not accidentally;
 * to understand the privacy and other implications of any distributed information;
-* to ensure that the information distribution is limited the intended parties; and
+* to ensure that the information distribution is limited to the intended parties; and
-* to gate the distribution of information on the participation of the relevant parties
+* to gate the distribution of information on the participation of the relevant parties.

 These goals for exposure and distribution apply equally to senders, receivers, and path elements.